Get to Know

 Thanks to years of study and self-experimentation, Trevor has been able to return to full capacity in multiple activities including powerlifting, gymnastics, Mixed Martial Arts, and basketball.
 He believes you should try everything once, because you never know what you are capable of or what will captivate you until you do so.

 Trevor’s training philosophy begins with the premise that human movement should not be limited by injuries, postures, and patterns accumulated over one’s life.
 Everyone should have the ability to not only move through their daily lives unrestricted but also to enjoy movement in whatever endeavors they desire.

 His goal with every client is to avoid cookie-cutter approaches and to implement the simplest, most appropriate strategies to aid them in achieving their personal goals.

-Trevor is a Certified Personal Trainer through the American College of Sports Medicine, a level one certified practitioner of the Functional Movement Screen, a Sports Performance Coach through USA Weightlifting, and is currently working towards becoming a certified trainer in gymnastics through GMB Fitness.
+Trevor is a Certified Personal Trainer through the American College of Sports Medicine, a level one certified practitioner of the Functional Movement Screen, a Sports Performance Coach through USA Weightlifting, and is a certified trainer through GMB Fitness.

 B.S.
 San Francisco State University; ACSM Certified Personal Trainer, Functional Movement Screen Lvl 1, USA Weightlifting Sports Performance Coach, GMB Certified Trainer